AdobeDocs/journey-optimizer.en/help/using/content-management/generative-email.md

 >[!TAB Text generation]

-In the following example, we will leverage the AI assistant to enhance the content of our email invitation for our upcoming event.
+In the following example, we will leverage the AI assistant to enhance the content of our email.

 1. After creating and configuring your email campaign, click **[!UICONTROL Edit content]**.